Skip to content

 14. Have there been any test cases brought against businesses for unsubstantiated enterprise wide sustainability commitments?

 In recent years, there has been an increase in lawsuits brought by environmental NGOs against German companies with the aim of stopping the use of what the plaintiffs consider to be misleading advertising.
 The lawsuits invoke the general clause for prohibition of misleading advertising pursuant to Sections 5, 5a of the Act against Unfair Competition (UWG).
 Among others, in 2022 dm-drogerie markt GmbH & Co.
 KG and in 2023, HelloFresh Deutschland SE & Co.
 KG, Danone Deutschland GmbH, A.W.
 Faber-Castell Retail GmbH and in 2024 the travelling company TUI were sued for alleged greenwashing.
 According to the plaintiffs, all sued companies advertise their company or their products as “climate-neutral” or “CO2-neutral” without providing consumers with a transparent and verifiable statement explaining how this status is achieved.
-A current example is a lawsuit against Adidas AG, which advertised with the slogan “Climate neutral by 2050” without specifying sufficient measures and interim targets.
+A current example is the verdict against Adidas AG, which advertised with the slogan “Climate neutral by 2050” without specifying sufficient measures and interim targets.

 15. Is there a statutory duty on directors to oversee environmental and social impacts?

 The German Stock Corporation Act (AktG) outlines the duties and responsibilities of management board (Vorstand) and supervisory board (Aufsichtsrat) of German stock corporations (AGs).
 Pursuant to Section 76 AktG, the management board of an AG is required to take fully into account the interests of the company’s shareholders, employees, customers, and other stakeholders in carrying out their duties.
 This includes considering the potential impact of the company’s activities on the environment and society.
 Additionally, Section 289c of the German Commercial Code (HGB) requires certain large companies to include a non-financial statement in their annual report that provides information on the company’s environmental and social impacts, as well as its approach to corporate social responsibility.
 The non-financial statement must be prepared by the management board and approved by the supervisory board.
+Due to the increase in the threshold for the application of the CSRD, an adjustment also seems conceivable.

 16. Have there been any test cases brought against directors for presenting misleading information on environmental and social impact?